 - Passengers enter their flight number, date, and departure time into the SkyGuru app before they fly.
 The app gathers information from the last seven flights on that route and meteorological data to provide real-time information about the user’s specific flight.

 - SkyGuru provides comfort and psychological support throughout the flight and monitors real-time weather conditions so it can predict when there will be turbulence.
-The app provides explanations to calm passengers, especially during times when the flight crew is unavailable – for example, during take-off, landing, and periods of turbulence.
+The app provides explanations to calm passengers, especially during times when the flight crew is unavailable during take-off, landing, and periods of turbulence.

-In short, SkyGuru is the next best thing to having a pilot and personal therapist sitting next to you when you fly.
-SkyGuru is available on app stores.
+In short, SkyGuru is the next best thing to having a pilot and personal therapist sat next to you when you fly.
+SkyGuru is available from the app store for $19.99.

+Seeking help from a professional anxiety coach will allow you to manage your fear of flying.
+David Carbonell, Ph.D. is the coach at the popular self help web site, www.anxietycoach.com, and the author of Panic Attacks Workbook and The Worry Trick.
+His treatment involves helping sufferers accept their fears and practise coping with them, using breathing techniques, desensitization, and journaling on-board a flight.
 “My groups take a flight together, not to try to be calm, but to get afraid and see that they can handle it,” Carbonell explains.
 “It’s okay for a passenger to feel afraid, and it’s easier to fly when they come to accept that.
-The fears will diminish, but only after they have some experience with flying, not before.”
+The fears will diminish, but after they have some experience with flying, not before.”

 Chartering a private jet